microsoft/responsible-ai-toolbox-genbit/README.md

 ## Gendered Terms
 We have collected a [list of "gendered" terms for female, male, non-binary, binary, transgender, and cisgender groups](https://github.com/microsoft/responsible-ai-toolbox-genbit/tree/main/genbit/gendered-word-lists).

-- Female words contain terms such as "her" and "waitress".
+- [Female words](https://github.com/microsoft/responsible-ai-toolbox-genbit/blob/main/genbit/gendered-word-lists/en/female.txt) contain terms such as "her" and "waitress".
-- Male words contain terms such as "he" and "actor".
+- [Male words](https://github.com/microsoft/responsible-ai-toolbox-genbit/blob/main/genbit/gendered-word-lists/en/male.txt) contain terms such as "he" and "fireman".
-- Non-binary words contain terms such as "X" and "Y".
+- [Non-binary words](https://github.com/microsoft/responsible-ai-toolbox-genbit/blob/main/genbit/gendered-word-lists/en/non-binary.txt) contain terms such as "sibling" and "parent".
-- Transgender words contain terms such as "X" and "Y".
+- [Cisgender words](https://github.com/microsoft/responsible-ai-toolbox-genbit/blob/main/genbit/gendered-word-lists/en/cis.txt) contain terms such as "cisgender" and "cissexual".
-- Cisgender words contain terms such as "X" and "Y".
+- [Transgender words](https://github.com/microsoft/responsible-ai-toolbox-genbit/blob/main/genbit/gendered-word-lists/en/trans.txt) contain terms such as "trans woman" and "trans man".

+Please note that there is no explicit file for binary terms because the terms from male.txt and female.txt will be combined to form the binary word list.

 The inclusion criterion for terms that are not inherently gendered (e.g., "womb" or "homemaker" in female.txt) should be: If the association of the term with a particular gender is only due to a social phenomenon that we want to approximate with our measurement (e.g., stereotyping, discrimination), then the term should be excluded.
 The categories are defined in terms of similar societal stereotypes/discrimination/bias/stigma because that is what GenBit would like to measure.

 ### Creation of New Word Lists for Male/Female
 The gender definition terms consist of pairs of corresponding entries – one for male gendered forms and one for female gendered forms.
 In general, for every male gendered form, there should be one or more female gendered forms, and for every female gendered form there should be one or more male gendered form.
 It should be noted, however, that there may be some rare cases, where there are entries that do not have a opposite gender equivalent form in some languages.

 A gender definition entry is a concept that can only ever be attributed to a person of a specific gender; they represent words that are associated with gender by definition.
 They are unambiguous – they only ever have one possible semantic interpretation.
-They are primarily nouns or pronouns that refer to a person of a specific gender (e.g. he/she/zie, actor/actress, father/mother) but may occasionally include adjectives/adverbs/verbs (e.g. masculine / feminine, manly/womanly).
+They are primarily nouns or pronouns that refer to a person of a specific gender (e.g. he/she/zie, father/mother) but may occasionally include adjectives/adverbs/verbs (e.g. masculine / feminine, manly/womanly).

 ### Creation of New Word Lists for Non-binary/Binary